Jazz Music and Social Change

 Brooke Duda: brooke [dot] duda [at] uconn [dot] edu

-Freshman Honors Seminar is an introductory course designed to acquaint freshmen honors students to the university at large through a subject-based course.
-Our subject is jazz music and social change.
+Freshman Honors Seminar is an introductory course designed to situate first-year honors students within the intellectual and cultural life of the university through focused, inquiry-driven study.
+This seminar examines jazz music as both an artistic practice and a vehicle for social change.

 Learning Objectives: